 Master’s in Executive Nurse Leadership

-Nurses who are passionate about taking a leadership role in their organization, coupling best practices in nursing with effective business principles and managing others may benefit from pursuing a Master of Science in Nursing (MSN) in Executive Nurse Leadership degree.
-These advanced nursing degree programs prepare nurses to be leaders in their field and secure rewarding jobs as nurse executives, nurse consultants and even Directors of Nursing.
-In addition to the opportunity to help patients and take a leadership role in a healthcare organization, a career in medical and health services management offered a median salary of $98,350 in 2017, according to the U.S. Bureau of Labor Statistics.
+Nurses who are passionate about taking a leadership role in their organization, coupling best practices in nursing with effective business principles, and managing others may benefit from pursuing a Master of Science in Nursing (MSN) in Executive Nurse Leadership degree.
+These advanced nursing degree programs prepare nurses to be leaders in their field and secure rewarding jobs as nurse executives, nurse consultants, and even Directors of Nursing.
+In addition to the opportunity to help patients and take a leadership role in a healthcare organization, a career in medical and health services management offered a median salary of $101,340 in 2021, according to the U.S. Bureau of Labor Statistics.

 There are a number of Executive Nurse Leader MSN programs to choose from, so making the right choice for your career goals can be an overwhelming decision.
 In order to simplify your options, take the following elements into consideration when researching schools:

-- Program Accreditation- A critical first step is determining if a program is properly accredited.
-Program accreditation means that the school has been vetted by a third party organization and you can be sure it will provide a high quality nursing education and prepare nurses for the next phase of their careers.
+- Program Accreditation – A critical first step is determining if a program is properly accredited.
+Program accreditation means that the school has been vetted by a third-party organization and you can be sure it will provide high-quality nursing education and prepare nurses for the next phase of their careers.
 It is smart to make sure that every program you consider is accredited by an organization such as the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).

-- Program Cost- The tuition cost for an MSN in Executive Nurse Leadership program varies from school to school, and can be influenced by the geographic location, type of school, online versus on campus program format and a student's residency status.
-When calculating the total price of a school, be sure to include the cost of materials, books and housing and/or commuting if necessary in addition to the tuition fees.
+- Program Cost– The tuition cost for an MSN in Executive Nurse Leadership program varies from school to school and can be influenced by the geographic location, type of school, online versus on-campus program format, and a student's residency status.
+When calculating the total price of a school, be sure to include the cost of materials, books, housing, and/or commuting if necessary in addition to the tuition fees.

 Online MSN programs provide students with several benefits, including the flexibility to complete coursework around their own schedules.
-The major advantages for selecting an online MSN program include:
+The major advantages of selecting an online MSN program include:

 Oftentimes, online programs are the more cost-effective options for students, when comparing them with traditional on-campus programs.
 While tuition rates vary widely from school to school, online students do not have to consider commuting costs or campus housing when calculating the full price of their education.
 Most schools, including those that offer online programs, also provide financial aid options for those who require assistance paying for their degrees.